18.104.22.168 Voluntary work

 Voluntary work activity is an activity undertaken in an approved not-for-profit community organisation in a verified voluntary work position.
-If an employment services provider determines that voluntary work would be beneficial to the job seeker's employment prospects, job seekers can satisfy their annual activity requirement or use voluntary work to contribute towards satisfying their mutual obligation requirements.
-For example, providers may decide that voluntary work may be beneficial for the job seeker because involvement with the organisation and/or the type of work undertaken is likely to lead to paid employment.
-Providers should not approve voluntary work as an end in itself.
+If an employment services provider or the digital services contact centre determines that voluntary work would be beneficial to the job seeker's employment prospects, job seekers can undertake voluntary work to satisfy their annual activity requirement or to contribute towards satisfying their mutual obligation requirements.
+For example, a provider may decide that voluntary work may be beneficial for the job seeker because involvement with the organisation and/or the type of work undertaken is likely to lead to paid employment.
+Delegates should not approve voluntary work as an end in itself.
 The requirement must be included as a term of a Job Plan and should be combined with job search and other requirements as appropriate.

 Note: In some circumstances, principal carer parent job seekers and job seekers aged 55 and over may fully meet their requirements through voluntary work without consideration of whether or not it is likely to lead to paid employment (3.11.6).